ricniew/ITM-TLS1.n-implementation/README.md

 1 General
 =========

+A step by step description was provided by IBM Support: https://www.ibm.com/support/pages/sites/default/files/inline-files/$FILE/ITMTEPSeWASTLSv12_ref_2_1.pdf.
+This Github entry provides automation scripts for the TEPS related configuration changes and some additional information.

-in construction
+.... in construction

 2 TEPS
 ==============

-A step by step description was provided by IBM Support: https://www.ibm.com/support/pages/sites/default/files/inline-files/$FILE/ITMTEPSeWASTLSv12_ref_2_1.pdf
-The process was automated and two scripts have been created, one PowerShell script for Windows and a Bash shell script for Linux:
+The manual process described in the "_TLS v1.2 only configuration - TEP, IHS, TEPS, TEPS/eWAS components_" section of ITMTEPSeWASTLSv12_ref_2_1.pdf documented, was automated and two scripts have been created, one PowerShell script for Windows and a Bash shell script for Linux:
 1 _activate_teps-tlsv1.2.ps1_
 1 _activate_teps-tlsv1.2.sh_
 The Bash shell script was tested on RedHat linux only, but should run on other Linux distribution and Unix as well-